ptycho/ptypy/doc/rst/concept.rst

    >>> if not os.path.exists(save_path):
    >>>     os.makedirs(save_path)

-First we save the geometric info in a text file.
+First, we save the geometric info in a text file.

 ::